TNMP Power Outages (Texas New Mexico Power) | Utility

 Here are the steps if the home you are moving into has an existing meter:

 2. Enroll in an electricity plan from the energy company of your choice.
-You can choose from our TrustPlan™-vetted plans of trusted electricity providers and enroll in a fixed-rate plan in under 10 minutes by entering your zip code on our main home page.
+You can choose from our TrustPlan™-vetted plans of trusted electricity providers and enroll in a fixed-rate plan in under 10 minutes by entering your zip code on our homepage.

 3. Your new electricity company will send an order to start service to Texas-New Mexico Power company.
 When TNMP receives the order, they will turn on your power on the date you request, presuming that the weather and other jobs allow.